mcrosson/keyboard/keyboards/zmk-config/notes.md

 # Hardware To Do / Notes

+## MDK Dongle

+Submit to upstream zephyr

 ## Dongles

+- Remove need to have kscan defined for the dongle portion of a build
 - Setup user buttons via user code to trip boot loader / other things
 	- Can do `zmk-config/config/boards/shields/CMakeLists.txt`
 - Setup dedicated mdk dongle shield